gorango/flowcraft/docs/guide/recipes/data-processing-pipeline.md

 # Recipes: Creating a Data Processing Pipeline

 A common use case for a workflow is to process a piece of data through a series of transformation, validation, and storage steps.
-Cascade's fluent API on the `Node` class (`.map`, `.filter`, `.tap`, `.toContext`) is perfect for this, allowing you to define a clear, readable, and powerful pipeline.
+Flowcraft's fluent API on the `Node` class (`.map`, `.filter`, `.tap`, `.toContext`) is perfect for this, allowing you to define a clear, readable, and powerful pipeline.

 > [!IMPORTANT]
 > **Key Concept: Immutable Chains**